Supernatural beings in Slavic religion: Vila

 Vila (pl. vile, Slovak/Czech víly) is a fairy that is similar to a nymph, identified as a nymph by the Greek historian Procopius; their name comes from the same root as the name of Veles.
 They are described as beautiful, eternally young, dressed in white, with eyes flashing like thunders, and provided with wings, and blonde hair.
 They live in the clouds, in mountain woods or in the waters.
-They are well-disposed towards men, and can to turn themselves into horses, wolves, snakes, falcons and swans.
+They are well-disposed towards men, and can turn themselves into horses, wolves, snakes, falcons and swans.
 The cult of the Vilas was still practised among South Slavs in the early twentieth century, with offerings of fruits and flowers in caves, cakes near wells, and ribbons hung from the branches of trees.

 Rusalka

 In Slavic mythology, Rusalka is a water nymph, a female spirit who lives in rivers.
 In most versions, rusalka is an unquiet being who is no longer alive, associated with the unclean spirit (Nav) and dangerous.
 According to Dmitry Zelenin, people who die violently and before their time, such as young women who commit suicide because they have been jilted by their lovers, or unmarried women who are pregnant out of wedlock, must live out their designated time on earth as a spirit.
 Another theory is that rusalki are the female spirits of the unclean dead; this includes suicides, unbaptised babies, and those who die without last rites.
-(Under this theory, male unclean dead were said to become vodianoi.)
+(Under this theory, male unclean dead were said to become vodyanoy.)